 Scientists use these drones instead of commercial flights to carry large amounts of equipment.
 But the military use them to carry out strikes as they have to maintain it from a ground control station.

-Drones with Single Rotor
+Drones with single rotor

 Drone deliveries become possible due to single rotor drones.
 It is because they can easily transport heavier objects.
-You can also use them to survey lands, map erosion, research storms, or other drone mapping purposes.
+You can also use them to survey lands, map erosion, research storms, or do other drone mapping purposes.

 If you see a small bird staying in the same position, it could be a drone.
 This type of drone uses electric motors to reduce noise.
 Earlier in the decade, gas-powered single rotor drones were also popular.

-Drones with Multiple Rotors
+Drones with multiple rotors

 If someone is looking for a micro-air vehicle, we will recommend this one.
 The multi-rotor drone can fly for a couple of minutes with remote piloting.
-But it can carry very lightweight objects such as data, camera, etc. Hence, it is best in the consumer market and for vloggers.
+But it can carry very lightweight objects such as data, cameras, etc. Hence, it is best in the consumer market and for vloggers.

 Drawbacks that Drones Have in Common